yeaheo/L.Geeker/ELK/elk-system-installation.md

 ### 安装顺序
 - We recommend that you install the Elastic Stack in the following order.
-- Elasticsearch
+- 1.Elasticsearch
-- X-Pack for Elasticsearch
+- 2.X-Pack for Elasticsearch
-- Kibana
+- 3.Kibana
-- X-Pack for Kibana
+- 4.X-Pack for Kibana
-- Logstash
+- 5.Logstash
-- Beats
+- 6.Beats
-- Elasticsearch Hadoop
+- 7.Elasticsearch Hadoop
 - This helps to ensure that the right parts of your infrastructure are running before other parts attempt to use them (e.g., Logstash sending data to Elasticsearch).

 ### 安装 JDK(1.8)